PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 ### Conclusion on Democratic Dogmatism

 Bryan Caplan addresses democratic dogmatism in chapter 8 of his book "The Myth of the Rational Voter", pointing to the research of psychologist Philip Tetlock.
-As Tetlock observes, _“people often insist with apparently great conviction that certain relationships and commitments are sacred and that even to contemplate trade-offs with the secular values of money or convenience is anathema”_.
+As Tetlock observes, _“people often insist with apparently great conviction that certain relationships and commitments are sacred and that even to contemplate trade-offs with the secular values of money or convenience is anathema”_<ref>The Myth of the Rational Voter: Chapter 8</ref>.
 Democracy is an example of this.

 The purpose of this discussion is not to suggest that democracy is bad.
 Rather, it is to open up the dialogue in favor of alternative political systems, and have a fair and honest comparison of them without putting one system up on a pedestal.
 It is when systems are taken seriously relative to one another, without an automatic attachment to one over another, that a more mature examination of governance can be had.